risk assessment training

 The risk assessment process is foundational to health and safety in the UK and must be completed for every work environment.
 Without proper assessment, hazards may go undetected or be inadequately controlled, putting people in unnecessary danger and leaving employers liable for any harm caused.

 Conducting risk assessments is fundamental to ensuring a safe and healthy workplace.
-Risk Assessment training will help employers, managers and employees understand this vital process.
+This Risk Assessment course will help employers, managers and employees understand this vital process.
 It can also help prepare any appointed person with the sufficient skills, experience and knowledge to conduct risk assessments on behalf of an employer.

 Suitable for a wide range of sectors, trainees will learn the 5 steps to risk assessment: